 Are These Lawsuits “Frivolous”?

 You may have heard companies or politicians talk about ADA lawsuit “abuse” and “drive-by” litigation, or make claims that this kind of litigation is “frivolous.”
-It is misguided and unfair to describe most ADA lawsuits this way.

 How Have the Defendants Fared?